 Months of entry

 Looking around the world today, it is clear that religion plays a role in many of the major conflicts going on at various levels.
 Furthermore religion plays an important role in people's lives worldwide, and has become one of the major ways people connect with each other across the globe.
-However, the persistence and prominence of the role of religion in contemporary societies is still not sufficiently understood in academic research and in the work of policy-makers, NGO's and journalists.
+However, the role of religion in contemporary societies is still not sufficiently understood in academic research and in the work of policy-makers, NGO's and journalists.

 This master's track addresses the pivotal place of religion in the dynamics of globalization and conflict that shape present-day societies.
 The programme is interdisciplinary, examining political, social, psychological and cultural dimensions.
 You will learn to:

-investigate the consequences of globalization for religious practices and individual, ethnic and national identities
+- investigate the consequences of globalization for religion, migration, peace and conflict, and gender dynamics